 Labonville’s Origin and Manufacturing Locations

-Based out of Gorham, NH, they now make several made in the USA products for loggers.
+Based out of Gorham, NH, they now make several made-in-USA products for loggers.

 What We Like and Don’t Like About Labonville Kevlar 2″ Heel Chainsaw Boots